FlexMeasures/flexmeasures/documentation/api/introduction.rst

 Notation for v1
 """""""""""""""

-For version 1 of the API, only univariate timeseries data is expected to be communicated.
+For version 1 and 2 of the API, only equidistant timeseries data is expected to be communicated.
 Therefore:

-- only the array notation should be used,
+- only the array notation should be used (first notation from above),
-- "start" should be a timestamp on the hour or a multiple of 15 minutes thereafter, and
+- "start" should be a timestamp on the hour or a multiple of the sensor resolution thereafter (e.g. "16:10" works if the resolution is 5 minutes), and
-- "duration" should be a multiple of 15 minutes.
+- "duration" should also be a multiple of the sensor resolution.

 .. _beliefs:

-Beliefs
-^^^^^^^

-By regarding all time series data as beliefs that have been recorded at a certain time, data can be filtered accordingly.
+Tracking the recording time of beliefs
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+For all its time series data, FlexMeasures keeps track of the time they were recorded.
+Data can be defined and filtered accordingly, which allows you to get a snapshot of what was known at a certain point in time.

+.. note:: FlexMeasures uses the `timely-beliefs data model <https://github.com/SeitaBV/timely-beliefs/#the-data-model>`_ for modelling such facts about time series data, and accordingly we use the term "belief" in this documentation.
+In that model, the recording time is referred to as "belief time".

+Querying by recording time
+""""""""""""""""""""""""""""

 Some GET endpoints have two optional timing fields to allow such filtering.

-The "prior" field (a timestamp) can be used to select beliefs recorded before some moment in time.
+The ``prior`` field (a timestamp) can be used to select beliefs recorded before some moment in time.
 It can be used to "time-travel" to see the state of information at some moment in the past.

-In addition, the "horizon" field (a duration) can be used to select beliefs recorded before some moment in time, relative to each event.
+In addition, the ``horizon`` field (a duration) can be used to select beliefs recorded before some moment in time, `relative to each event`.
 For example, to filter out meter readings communicated within a day (denoted by a negative horizon) or forecasts created at least a day beforehand (denoted by a positive horizon).
-In addition to these two timing filters, beliefs can be filtered by their source (see :ref:`sources`).

 The two timing fields follow the ISO 8601 standard and are interpreted as follows:

+- ``prior``: recorded prior to <timestamp>.
-- "horizon": recorded at least <duration> before the fact (indicated by a positive horizon), or at most <duration> after the fact (indicated by a negative horizon).
+- ``horizon``: recorded at least <duration> before the fact (indicated by a positive horizon), or at most <duration> after the fact (indicated by a negative horizon).
-- "prior": recorded prior to <timestamp>.

-For example:
+For example (note that you can use both fields together):

 .. code-block:: json